 The Archaeological Site of Panamá Viejo and Historic District of Panamá represent the first European settlement on the Pacific coast of the Americas, and its continuation as an important colonial city on a different location.

-Panamá Viejo is located on the outskirts of the modern city.
-The name is used for the remains of the first Spanish city founded by Pedro Arias de Avila on 15 August 1519.
+Panamá Viejo covers the remains of the first Spanish city founded by Pedro Arias de Avila on 15 August 1519.
 It was the starting point of the expeditions that conquered the Inca Empire in Peru (1532).
 It also was a stopover point of one of the most important trade routes in the history of the American continent leading to the famous fairs of Nombre de Dios (God's Name) and Portobelo where most of the gold and silver that Spain took from the Americas passed through.

 The Historic District of Panamá is where the residents resettled in the 17th century after an earthquake and a fire ravaged Panama Viejo.
 It is located on a peninsula and features many architectural styles, from Spanish colonial buildings to French and Antillean townhouses built during the construction of the Panama Canal.

-The area now is tourist central: the historic buildings are home to lots of restaurants, cafés, boutiques, souvenir shops.
-Unfortunately there's quite a lot of traffic in the streets, mainly taxi's and minibuses dropping off tourists.
+The area now is tourist central: the historic buildings are home to lots of restaurants, cafés, boutiques, and souvenir shops.
+Unfortunately, there's quite a lot of traffic in the streets, mainly taxis and minibusses dropping off tourists.
 I visited on a Sunday, and although the atmosphere certainly was lively most of the churches and museums were closed.
 So I just walked around a bit.
 I searched for the "Salon Bolivar", the enigmatic location that was highlighted in the site's first nomination as a WHS.
 Probably it was closed too.
 In all, I did not find Casco Viejo that special.

 The maritime viaduct is finished now.
 There are 3 options left to prevent a crisis: the first is to limit the WHS to only Panama Viejo, the second option is to limit the size and focus of Casco Viejo, and the third is to fundamentally change it to a serial nomination including the Camino Real and Panama Canal (capitalizing on the "inter-oceanic communications").